cgascoig/isctl/openapi/docs/TelemetryDruidMinMaxAggregator.md

 ### NewTelemetryDruidMinMaxAggregator

-`func NewTelemetryDruidMinMaxAggregator(name string, fieldName string, ) *TelemetryDruidMinMaxAggregator`
+`func NewTelemetryDruidMinMaxAggregator(type_ string, name string, fieldName string, ) *TelemetryDruidMinMaxAggregator`

 NewTelemetryDruidMinMaxAggregator instantiates a new TelemetryDruidMinMaxAggregator object This constructor will assign default values to properties that have it defined,